The following Wills & Probate Q&A provides comprehensive and up to date legal information covering:

-Any person within any category set out in NCPR 1987, SI 1987/2024, r 22(1) may take out the grant if they have a beneficial interest in the estate and they have cleared off in the oath anyone above them in the priority order, subject to a maximum number of four appointments.
+Any person within any category set out in NCPR 1987, SI 1987/2024, r 22(1) may take out the grant if they have a beneficial interest in the estate and they have cleared off in the oath anyone above them in the priority order,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.